percona/everest-doc/docs/secure/Idp_integration.md

     - Sign-in redirect URIs should point to `<EVEREST_URL>/login-callback`.
     - Sign-out redirect URIs should point to `<EVEREST_URL>`.

+!!! info "Important"
-- **Https based**: IdP providers often require a secure connection (Https).
+    IdP providers often require a secure connection (Https).
 Therefore, the         provider might require your `<EVEREST_URL>` to be based on Https.
 If your provider   requires this, consider adding a reverse proxy in front of Percona Everest to provide such functionality.

     ??? example "Example: OKTA"